 In April, CMS issued guidelines that require private health insurers and employer-provided health plans to cover COVID-19 testing at no cost to the patient.
 The guidelines were issued as part of the Families First Coronavirus Response Act (FFCRA) and Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The coverage guidelines include telehealth that results in a physician’s order for a COVID-19 test, and the test itself.

-One result of the CMS guidelines was a significant increase in the use of telehealth.
+One result of the CMS guidelines was a significant increase in the use of virtual care settings via telehealth.
 Teledoc Health, one of the country’s largest telehealth providers, saw a 50% increase in visit volume in mid-March, according to the Harvard Business Review.

 Telehealth is poised to become a popular and widespread alternate care setting even after coronavirus slows down.
 This article provides more information about telehealth and how to jumpstart your own telehealth program.

 DocASAP is partnering with providers across the country to provide patients with a frictionless way to schedule their telehealth visits online.
 During the COVID-19 pandemic, this has become a more critical and frequently-requested service.

 Request a demo to learn more about DocASAP telehealth scheduling.

 Tags: alternate care settings, CMS, covid19, digital patient access, telehealth, telemedicine